gastronomuae/gastronom-ai-docs/docs/scenarios/06-instagram-dm-watcher.md

 it must be classified as support with the appropriate issue_category.

 DELIVERY / SERVICE QUESTIONS

-Questions about delivery availability, delivery areas, shipping coverage, or whether delivery works in a specific location are NOT product questions.
+Questions about delivery availability, delivery areas, shipping coverage, or whether delivery works in a specific location must be classified as:

+support | delivery_area

 Examples:
 "Do you deliver to Dubai Marina?"
+"Do you deliver to Alain?"
 "Is delivery available today?"
-"Do you deliver to Alain?"
+"Do you deliver to JVC?"
-"How long does delivery take?"

-These must be classified as:

-support | order_status
+These questions are about service coverage, not order tracking.

 issue_category (only if broad_category = support):

 order_status
+delivery_area
+order_modification
 payment
 product_question
 complaint